“There we go.”

 “Fuck you, Danny!
 Look what you’ve done now.”

 The owner pointed an AR-15 at them.
 “Now this is the last time I’m going to tell you brats to shape up.
-You shot your gun on my property before and you still haven’t compensated me for the damage last time.
+You shot your guns in my property before and you still haven’t compensated me for the damage last time.
 I’m calling the cops.”

 “Call the cops on me.
 I don’t care,” said Danny.
 “We’re all outta here now and we won’t even pay for the lousy food, except meathead here.
 You’ll pay for us, won’t you meathead?
 You don’t have much choice, seeing as you can’t move very fast.”